lxc/lxc-pkg-ubuntu/doc/api-extensions.md

 ## init\_pidfd

-This adds a new API function `init_pidfd()` which allows to retrieve a pidfd for the container's init process allowing process management interactions such as sending signal to be completely reliable and rac-e free.
+This adds a new API function `init_pidfd()` which allows one to retrieve a pidfd for the container's init process allowing process management interactions such as sending signals to be completely reliable and race free.

 ## pidfd